Mesothelioma Stages

 Stage 1 mesothelioma can usually be treated with:

 It’s not common to be diagnosed with stage 1 mesothelioma because of the cancer’s long latency period.
-However, stage 1 patients may be able to undergo surgery to fully remove all visible signs of cancer — which may be harder to achieve in later stages.
+However, stage 1 patients may qualify for surgery to fully remove all visible tumors.
+This may be harder to achieve in later mesothelioma stages.

 Stage 2 Mesothelioma Treatment